boAt Nirvana Ivy Pro

 • The driver unit size is 11 mm on boAt Nirvana Ivy Pro and 12 mm on JBL Tune Flex 2.

-• Spatial audio support is available on JBL Tune Flex 2 but not on boAt Nirvana Ivy Pro.
+• Spatial audio support is present on JBL Tune Flex 2 but not available on boAt Nirvana Ivy Pro.

 • Dolby Atmos support is present on boAt Nirvana Ivy Pro but not available on JBL Tune Flex 2.